- Ulcerative Colitis Slideshow Pictures

 - Which drugs or supplements interact with infliximab-dyyb?

-- Is infliximab-dyyb safe to take during pregnancy or while breastfeeding?
+- Is infliximab-dyyb safe to use during pregnancy or while breastfeeding?

 - What else should I know about infliximab-dyyb?